benmarwick/JSTORr/README.md

 Fifth, generate topic models with `JSTOR_lda` (using the `lda` package, it's a lot faster than `topicmodels`) and `JSTOR_MALLET`.
 The latter function requires MALLET to be installed on your computer.
 See more about MALLET here http://mallet.cs.umass.edu/topics.php and http://programminghistorian.org/lessons/topic-modeling-and-mallet

 Sixth, visualise and explore the output from the topic models.
+Identify the hot and cold topics in the corpus

+Seventh, determine the most frequently used words at various intervals over time.
+Identify the words most strongly correlated with a word at various intervals over time.

 Limitations and Disclaimer